 If you took our advice on last week’s post and have just purchased a new artificial Christmas tree, what are your options for disposing of the old one?
-Rather than simply throwing your old tree in the dump, Tree Classics presents a number of alternatives that will help put your old tree to good use.
+Rather than simply throwing your old tree in the dump, Tree Classics presents a number of alternatives that will help put your old artificial Christmas trees to good use.

 Around Christmastime, most communities offer curbside pick-up of both real and artificial Christmas trees.
 These programs vary from city to city.
 Check with the waste management authority in your area to find out what options are available to you.
 You may have to hold on to your old tree a bit longer for this to work, but it will be worth the wait.